- Welcome ALA

 What are the minimum course completion requirements?

 Each course has a start and end date.
-All weekly assignments must be completed and quizzes passed with 70% or higher by the last day of the course in order to receive course completion certificate and CLM/SHRM credits
+All weekly assignments must be completed and quizzes passed with 70% or higher by the last day of the course in order to receive a course completion certificate and CLM/SHRM credits.

 How do I earn the certificate?